What is Occupational Therapy?

 Choose Washburn for OTA

-Washburn offers a 68-credit hour associate of science degree that prepares you to become an Occupational Therapy Assistant.
+Washburn offers a 68-credit hour associate of applied science degree that prepares you to become an Occupational Therapy Assistant.
 Graduates of this two-year program are eligible to sit for the National Board Certification for Occupational Therapy, Occupational Therapy Assistant Exam.
 This program does not require prerequisites for admission.
 Our students enjoy a student to faculty ratio of 12:1 which allows for more interaction and personal attention.
 Plus, Washburn offers exceptional facilities and lab space.

 As an OTA student, you will benefit from supervised clinical internships in a variety of healthcare settings.
 In today's landscape, occupational therapy practitioners can be found in six broad areas: